AngangGuo/blog/content/posts/2024/Notes - Allen&Heath QU-24.md

 ![qu-16 rear panel](/images/2025/qu-24-rear-panel.png)

-## Operation
+## Church Sound System
 ### How to power on the mixer?
 Press the `ON/OFF` switch.
 The mixer takes just a few seconds to boot up.
 It restores its previous settings.
 LR mix is selected and it’s processing shown on the screen.

 Warning: